Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-tvc_Q0s8_Uo.md

 ### Transcript

-> uh what are your summer vacation plans mine is to uh work mine is to uh
+> what are your summer vacation plans mine is to, work mine is to
 >
 > [Music]
 >